Mimi Mondal

-Biography
+Early life

 Mondal was born and raised in Kolkata, where her father worked as a West Bengal Civil Services (WBCS) officer and her mother worked at the State Bank of India.
 Mondal was given the nickname "Mimi" at birth, "like Bengali children usually are," she says in a roundtable interview.
 From 2015 onwards she has primarily published as "Mimi Mondal" rather than "Monidipa Mondal".

 Mondal states in an online essay that her two first languages were Bengali and English.
 She later learned Hindi, Old English, and small amounts of several other languages.

 Education

 Mondal attended Nava Nalanda High School, Calcutta International School, and Jadavpur University, receiving a B.A. in English in 2010 and an M.A. in English in 2012.